 With the incredibly high density of lakes, rivers and wetlands, The Land Between is an important sport fishery.
 Populations of trout, bass, and muskeye draw hundreds of fishermen to the area.
 The Land Between was also important for the American Eel as it sits within the northernmost range for the serpentine fish.
 The Eel swims all the way from the Sargasso Sea, part of the North Atlantic Ocean near Bermuda and the Bermuda triangle, to reach this region.
 Now extirpated from the area, the American Eel was an historic and abundant food source providing unequalled sustenance as well as tools for First Nations and early European settlers.

 (Marshes, Swamps, Fens, and Bogs) as well as small lakes are abundant across The Land Between.
 Situated between rock ridges, these habitats often persist because of the ingenuity and work of the beaver population.
 Wetlands contain specially adapted water-loving plants, and organic sponge-like soils.
-Together these elements regulate water levels and are Nature’s water filters.
+Together these elements regulate water levels and are Nature’s water filters (providing over a billion dollars in ecosystem services every year).
 The wetlands and lakes in The Land Between are mostly connected to one another and surrounding lands have thin soils, making pollution a migrating cumulative issue.

 Barrens, Plains, Scrublands and Savannahs: